top of page

 Food & Beverage 5

 The stadium has added a Shake Shack to the stadium, which has created much excitement.
-Expect long lines, but the prices are decent and the food is pretty great at this new food option.
+Expect long lines, but the prices are reasonable, and the food is pretty great at this new food option.

 Atmosphere 5